Menu

 Jun 18, 2015

-SUNY Downstate Medical Center’s College of Nursing has received full reaccreditation from the Commission on Collegiate Nursing Education (CCNE) for ten years – the maximum amount of time granted for existing programs.
+SUNY Downstate Health Sciences University’s College of Nursing has received full reaccreditation from the Commission on Collegiate Nursing Education (CCNE) for ten years – the maximum amount of time granted for existing programs.
 The national accreditation includes the College’s baccalaureate degree, master’s degree, and post-graduate advanced practice registered nurse (APRN) certificate programs.
 The CCNE Board of Commissioners determined that all accreditation standards were fully met without a single citation or area needing improvement.

 "This is a significant achievement," said Daisy Cruz-Richman, PhD, RN, dean of the College of Nursing.
 "Reaffirmation of accreditation by CCNE demonstrates that the College is achieving its mission, and that our educational outcomes are extremely strong."